liveview-native/live_view_native/README.md

 ## Getting started

+To get started with LiveView Native, you'll need to have an existing [Phoenix Application](https://hexdocs.pm/phoenix/up_and_running.html) or create a new one.

+Add `live_view_native` to your list of dependencies in the `mix.exs` file.
 In addition to `live_view_native` you may want to include some additional libraries:

 ```elixir
 {:live_view_native, "~> 0.3.0-rc.4"},